single-spa/single-spa/docs/parcels.md

       return (
         <Parcel
           config={MyParcel}
+          { /* optional props */ }
           { /* and any extra props you want here */ }
         />
       )
     }
 }
 ```
+Note in some cases the optional props are required [additional examples](https://github.com/CanopyTax/single-spa-react#examples)

 ## Parcel Lifecycles
 Start with [applications](/docs/applications.md#registered-application-lifecycle) to learn more about the functionality of single-spa's lifecycle methods.